 On July 24, 2017, the Company entered into a Loan and Security Agreement (the Loan Agreement) with Silicon Valley Bank (SVB) for a term loan of up to \$15.0 million (the Term Loan), subject to funding in several tranches.
+The Loan Agreement was amended on July 31, 2018 (see Note 14 - Subsequent Events).
+This note describes the terms of the Loan Agreement as in effect on June 30, 2018.

 The Company drew the initial tranche of \$10.0 million on July 24, 2017.
-Conditioned on the occurrence of certain clinical and pre-clinical milestones, an additional tranche of \$5.0 million may be available to be drawn by the Company through July 31, 2018.
-The Company is in compliance with the Loan Agreement covenants as of March 31, 2018.
+An additional tranche of \$5.0 million may have been available to be drawn by the Company through July 31, 2018 conditioned on the occurrence of certain clinical and preclinical milestones.
+The Company was in compliance with the Loan Agreement covenants as of June 30, 2018.

-All amounts advanced under the Term Loan mature on February 1, 2021 and have an interest-only monthly payment period through August 1, 2018; the interest-only period may be extended to February 1, 2019 conditioned on the occurrence of such clinical and pre-clinical milestones referenced above.
-Following the interest-only payment period, the Company will begin making monthly payments of principal and interest until the maturity date.
+All amounts advanced under the Term Loan mature on February 1, 2021 and have an interest-only monthly payment period through August 1, 2018; the interest-only period may be extended to February 1, 2019 conditioned on the occurrence of certain clinical and pre-clinical milestones.
+Following the interest-only payment period, the Company must begin making monthly payments of principal and interest until the maturity date.
 Interest will accrue on the unpaid principal balance at a floating per annum rate equal to the prime rate, except that, following an event of default, interest will accrue at a rate up to 5% above the rate that is otherwise applicable.
-The prime rate in effect for the first quarter ending March 31, 2018 ranged from 4.5% to 4.75%.
-Lastly, debt issue costs in the amount of \$0.1 million were incurred as of March 31, 2018 and December 31, 2017 and were recorded as a discount to the Term Loan and are being amortized ratably to interest expense over the term of the loan.
+The prime rate in effect for the six month period ending June 30, 2018 ranged from 4.5% to 5.00%.
+Lastly, debt issue costs in the amount of \$0.1 million were incurred as of June 30, 2018 and December 31, 2017.
+The debt issue costs were recorded as a discount to the Term Loan and are being amortized ratably to interest expense over the term of the loan.

-The Loan Agreement requires the Company to pay the following fees: (i) upon the maturity, acceleration or prepayment of the Term Loan, a final payment fee of 10% of the funded principal amount of the Term Loan which was recorded as a liability upon issue and then discounted to be subsequently amortized ratably to interest expense over the term of the loan, (ii) a success fee of 3.5% of the funded principal amount of the Term Loan in the event any of the following occur prior to 5:00 pm Eastern Time on July 24, 2024: (a) the Company receives FDA approval for any new drug application for gemcabene, (b) a sale or other transfer of all or substantially all of the assets of the Company occurs, (c) a merger or consolidation of the Company with or into another person or entity occurs where the holders of the Company's outstanding voting equity securities immediately prior to such merger or consolidation hold less than a majority of the issued and outstanding voting equity securities of the successor immediately following such transaction or (d) any sale by the holders of the Company's outstanding voting equity securities where such holders do not continue to hold at least a majority of the Company's issued and outstanding voting equity securities, and (iii) upon termination of the Loan Agreement prior to the maturity date for any reason, a prepayment fee equal to 2% (if such prepayment occurs prior to the first anniversary of the Effective Date) or 1% (if such prepayment occurs thereafter) of the funded principal amount of the Term Loan.
+The Loan Agreement requires the Company to pay the following fees: (i) upon the maturity, acceleration or prepayment of the Term Loan, a final payment fee of 10% of the funded principal amount of the Term Loan which was recorded as a liability upon issue and then discounted to be subsequently amortized ratably to interest expense over the term of the loan, (ii) a success fee of 3.5% of the funded principal amount of the Term Loan in the event any of the following occur prior to 5:00 pm Eastern Time on July 24, 2024: (a) the Company receives FDA approval for any new drug application for gemcabene, (b) a sale or other transfer of all or substantially all of the assets of the Company occurs, (c) a merger or consolidation of the Company with or into another person or entity occurs where the holders of the Company's outstanding voting equity securities immediately prior to such merger or consolidation hold less than a majority of the issued and outstanding voting equity securities of the successor immediately following such transaction or (d) any sale by the holders of the Company's outstanding voting equity securities where such holders do not continue to hold at least a majority of the Company's issued and outstanding voting equity securities, and (iii) upon termination of the Loan Agreement prior to the maturity date for any reason, a prepayment fee equal to 2% (if such prepayment occurs prior to the first anniversary) or 1% (if such prepayment occurs thereafter) of the funded principal amount of the Term Loan.